Is refinancing the right move?

 Your lender will schedule an appraisal from a pool of certified appraisers in your area.

 Refinancing your home is the second biggest financial decision you'll make.
 Before you sign on the dotted line, do your homework.
-If you've got questions, we've got answers.
-Drop in to a local branch and speak with a mortgage banker.
-We're here to help!

 The content provided is for informational purposes only.
 Neither BBVA USA, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial consultant about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.